 For the Subject Preliminary Plan, the maximum cost of construction for mitigation project is \$125,393.
 After evaluating the adequacy of each of the required transportation modes, the Applicant identified a comprehensive list of deficiencies, by which a prioritized list of mitigation improvements was submitted to staff for review.
 In compliance with the 2022 LATR, the final list of six prioritized projects which could be feasibly constructed (with the addition of one back-up project, to be constructed if any of the prioritized projects are unable to be constructed), within the proportionality guidance, was finalized by the reviewing agencies and is now conditioned for approval of the Preliminary Plan.
-The final list of projects is included in Table 5 and a map of the projects is provided on Figure 7 below.
+The final list of projects is included in Table 5.

-Table 5: French International School LATR Mitigation Project List Map ID Project Location Project Cost 1 Rockville Pike & Pooks Hill Road, Pooks Hill Road crossing Improve existing curb ramp to comply w/ ADA standards \$14,411 2 Rockville Pike & Pooks Hill Road, Rockville Pike Crossing Improve existing curb ramps in median to comply w/ ADA standards and relocate APS pole on east side of crossing \$37,898 3 Rockville Pike & Bellevue Drive/Alta Vista Road Improve existing curb ramps to comply w/ ADA standards \$28,426 4 Rockville Pike & Broad Brook Drive (east side), N-S direction Install marked crosswalk \$6,450 5 Rockville Pike & Broad Brook Drive (east side), SE corner Install curb ramp with detectable warning (1) \$14,148 6 Rockville Pike & Broad Brook Drive (east side), SE corner Install 6' wide sidewalk \$23,605 Total \$124,938 Proportionality Guide \$125,393 7 Rockville Pike & Pooks Hill Road Widen median at crossing (back-up project) (west side), N-S direction
+ench International School gation Project List Map ID Project Location Project Description Project Cost 1 Rockville Pike & Pooks Hill Road, Pooks Hill Road crossing Improve existing curb ramp to comply w/ ADA standards \$14,411 2 Rockville Pike & Pooks Hill Road, Rockville Pike Crossing Improve existing curb ramps in median to comply w/ ADA standards and relocate APS pole on east side of crossing \$37,898 3 Rockville Pike & Bellevue Drive/Alta Vista Road Improve existing curb ramps to comply w/ ADA standards \$28,426 4 Rockville Pike & Broad Brook Drive (east side), N-S direction Install marked crosswalk \$6,450 5 Rockville Pike & Broad Brook Drive (east side), SE corner Install curb ramp with detectable warning (1) \$14,148 6 Rockville Pike & Broad Brook Drive (east side), SE corner Install 6' wide sidewalk \$23,605 Total \$124,938 Proportionality Guide \$125,393 7 Rockville Pike & Pooks Hill Road Widen median at crossing 1000 000 000 000 000 000 000 000 000 00 (back-up project) (west side), N-S direction

-As conditioned, all mitigation projects must be constructed prior to the recordation of plat.
+As conditioned, all mitigation projects must be constructed within one year of plat recordation.